 Pilates Dynamics offer 3 types of yoga.
-They are: 1: HATHA, 2: VINYASA, 3: BUDOKON
+They are: 1: HATHA, 2: VINYASA, 3: YIN

 Hatha Yoga is a flowing style of asana (pose) practice that will revitalize you from head to toe.
 Follow your breath into movement to find balance between ease and effort, heating and cooling, being active and passive, with attention to physical alignment and mental awareness.

 Vinyasa Flow refers to the way this style keeps you moving from asana to asana, linking each pose to an inhale and an exhale.
-Instructors keep the flow of movements smooth and continuous, which can help you stay resent during the session.
-If you find your mind wandering off every now and again, Vinyasa yoga is for you.
+Instructors keep the flow of movements smooth and continuous, which can help you stay present and focussed on movement during the session.

 Vinyasa has a lot in common with Ashtanga yoga, which also links continuous sequence through the breath.
-But while Ashtanga uses a prescribed sequence of poses that’s taught the same way in every class, Vinyasa is a lot more flexible.
-Instructors are totally free to mix up the order of the poses, or throw in something new and unexpected.
-This “no rules” approach to yoga means you’ll never fall into the slump that can set in when you repeat the same routine over and over.
+However, Vinyasa is a lot more flexible and Instructors are totally fee to mix up the order of the poses, or to throw in something new and unexpected.
+This approach means that you will never fall into a slump by having to repeat the same routine over and over.